 When HDD is not used often other than occasional access for file read or write, it is mostly in its idle state.
 However, this idle state can still consume significant amount of electric power.
 On the other hand, for hard disk with software-controlled power-saving mode, the power consumption is actually not zero.
-CARD-586 has a circuitry built externally to it, as shown in figure 7-3, which can completely turn off power to the hard disk.
+By having the circuitry configured outside CARD-686 as shown in the circuitry example of figure 9, the power of the hard disk can be completely turned off.

-The external circuitry of CARD-586 makes use of SMOUT2 to control the ON/OFF of power to HDD.
+The external circuitry of CARD-686 makes use of SMOUT2 to control the ON/OFF of power to HDD.
 With the standard BIOS setting, when HDD's idle state is detected, SMOUT2 will be set to "Low".
 SMOUT2 returns to "High" when HDD is accessed.

-When power to HDD is turned off, HDD must be completely cut off electrically from other devices including CARD-586.
+When power to HDD is turned off, HDD must be completely cut off electrically from other devices including CARD-686.
 If it is not cut off from a device, then this device will not function normally.
 For this reason, a buffer must be built into HDD and the buffer must be controlled properly.
-While CARD-586 can control the chip select signals (HDCS0# and HDCS1#) and data buffer's control signals (HDENH# and HDENL#), other signals must be controlled by the external control circuitry of CARD-586.
+While CARD-686 can control the chip select signals (HDCS0# and HDCS1#) and data buffer's control signals (HDENH# and HDENL#), other signals must be controlled by the external control circuitry of CARD-686.
 Also, circuitry for generating reset signal is also required, because when the power to HDD is ON, if HDD is not reset (power-on reset) it will not function normally.